Mini-symposiums

 The main topics

-Mini-symposium will be organized in the framework of the Sixth International Conference on Analysis and Applied Mathematics (ICAAM 2022).
-The meeting will be held on Oct.
-31-Nov.
-6, 2022, Antalya, Turkey (http://www.icaam-online.org/)
+Mini-symposium will be organized in the framework of the Eigth International Conference on Analysis and Applied Mathematics (ICAAM 2026).

 The main topics